 - Work instructions must be in place describing how boar taint is detected on carcasses within the slaughtering plant.
-The instructions must describe all the relevant aspects for detecting boar taint via the human nose. - The sensitivity, specificity and reproducibility of the test procedure for boar taint must be specified and documented.
-The method for determining the effectiveness of the tests performed must also be documented. - The test timing for individual animals and maximum test duration per tester must be specified and documented.
+The instructions must describe all the relevant aspects for detecting boar taint via the human nose. - Employees that are selected to detect carcasses with boar taint must be adequately trained (initial and regular training).
+The training content and frequency must be documented. - Procedures for separating carcasses with boar taint and subsequent measures must be defined and implemented - Tild Evidence of taint detection procedure, applicable work instructions, evidence of training